Franjcf/hybridPorousInterFoam/README.rst

 Running the Tutorials
 ################################################################################

-To test if the solver was installed correctly you can run all the included tutorial cases for a single time step by typing the follownig within the "tutorials" subdirectory:
+To test if the solver was installed correctly you can run all the included tutorial cases for a single time step by typing the following code within the "tutorials" subdirectory:

 .. code-block:: bash